Tucker Carlson's scorn for Trump revealed in court papers

 But Murdoch told his network's officials that he also didn't want to "antagonize" Trump: "He had a very large following, and they were probably mostly viewers of Fox, so it would have been stupid," Murdoch said in a deposition in the Dominion case.

-On social media recently, Trump criticized Fox when other court papers released in the Dominion case made clear that a number of the network's executives and personalities privately believed the election fraud claims were bunk.
+On social media recently, Trump was critical of Fox when other court papers released in the Dominion case made clear that a number of the network's executives and personalities privately believed the election fraud claims were bunk.

-Trump and his team also accused Fox of giving his latest presidential campaign little attention and favoring a potential challenger for the GOP nomination, Florida Gov. Ron DeSantis.

-In a fiery speech at the Conservative Political Action Committee last week, Trump ally Steve Bannon complained that Fox had disrespected the former president.